-Detached is a simply stunning PSVR title which has you solving puzzles and evading unknown lifeforms whilst you float through zero-G in space!
-The game does have a multiplayer, but the main crux of the game is it’s immersive and challenging single player mode along with its almost impossible trophy list.
-Originally out in Early Access on PC, it’s made it’s way over to the PSVR upon completion without many sacrifices other than a lower resolution.
-Developer Anshar Studios have put a lot of love and care into crafting this game and making it as realistic as they can, but does that come at a price of your wellbeing?
+Detached is a simply stunning PSVR title that has you solving puzzles and evading unknown lifeforms whilst you float through zero-G in space!
+The game does have a multiplayer, but the main crux of the game is its immersive and challenging single-player mode along with its almost impossible trophy list.
+Originally out in Early Access on PC, it’s made its way over to the PSVR upon completion without many sacrifices other than a lower resolution.
+Developer Anshar Studios have put a lot of love and care into crafting this game and making it as realistic as they can, but does that come at a price to your wellbeing?

 Detached is most likely the best VR free-floating Space game you’ll play in a while.
 The story is simple, you’re on a salvage mission in space with your companion when something comes aboard and sabotages your ship.
 As such, it’s now up to you to venture out into space and activate various stations which are part of the abandoned space station in order to allow you to set off once again and return home.
 However, you only have a limited amount of fuel and oxygen for your spacesuit, these can be refuelled but the refills are limited.
 Once you’ve activated all the stations you and your buddy can get out of there, right?
 Maybe things won’t be a simple as that as the entity who sabotaged you initially may have other plans for the both of you.

 The Single player supposedly isn’t very long yet I’ve spent about 5 hours playing it so far and I’m still on chapter three – which I’ll talk about below.
 Some people say it’s an extended tutorial as it’s a way of introducing you to the gameplay mechanics and controls before you jump into the multiplayer and face off against other players – personally, I found the single-player portion to be really enjoyable and entertaining.
 It’s not without flaws, but overall it’s a really fun game for those who have a strong stomach!